Skip to Content Skip to Menu Skip to Footer

 Private equity vs private markets: what’s the difference?

-Private Credit/Private Debt
+Private Debt

 • Direct lending – a form of financing provided directly by a lender to a borrower, without the involvement of a bank or other intermediary.
 Direct lenders typically focus on providing loans to small and medium-sized businesses (SMBs) and borrowers considered speculative/non-investment grade.

 • Distressed debt – provided directly by a lender to a borrower, without the involvement of a bank or other financial intermediary.
-Direct lenders typically focus on providing loans to small and medium-sized businesses (SMBs) and other borrowers that are considered to be below investment grade.
+Direct lenders typically focus on providing loans to small and medium-sized businesses (SMBs) and other borrowers considered to be below investment grade.

 • Mezzanine debt – a combination of senior debt and equity, often used to finance leveraged buyouts or other transactions where the borrower's credit rating is not strong enough to qualify for senior debt.

-• Private debt fund of funds – a type of investment fund that invests in other private debt funds, and offer investors the opportunity to gain exposure to a diversified portfolio of private debt investments, without having to invest directly in individual debt
+• Private debt fund of funds – a type of investment fund that invests in other private debt funds and offer investors the opportunity to gain exposure to a diversified portfolio of private debt investments, without having to invest directly in individual debt.

 • Venture debt – provided to early-stage companies by venture capital firms, it is typically used to bridge the gap between a company's initial round of funding and its next round of financing.
 Venture debt lenders typically have a lower interest rate than traditional banks, but they also have a higher risk of default.